 For this example we choose: 000.

-We concat it at the end, which results with 256-bit binary word:
+We concatenate it at the end, which results in a 256-bit binary word:

 0000100000011111111101000110001100001100101000100100111001000000100010010010000110000101001100110000011010111000111110011010000100000100001110001001100110010100111110101001110001011010010010110100000110110010001100110010011011001000111100000101111010001000